mayasharma2110/Treat-Yourself/README.md

 * To have the ability to view past orders I have made from my profile.

-* To have the ability to rate products I have previously tried.

 ### Scope

 Key features to be included based on user stories are:

 * Responsive website on mobile, tablet and laptop size devices.

+* The home page will contain a selection of the products available on the site to entice users to view the products in more detail and hopefully make a purchase.

+* The register page will allow users to create their own account for the site by entering a username, email address and password.

+* The login page will allow registered users to login with thier username or email and password.

+* The logout page will be a check to confirm a user definately wants to logout.

+* The products page will show the users the products with some main details like price and rating.

+* The product detail page will show the further details of the product like the description.

+* The shopping bag pag will show what a user currently has in their basket and a link for them to checkout and complete thier purchase.

+* The checkout page will allow users to enter their shipping and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.

+* The profile page will show a users past orders and it will also allow then to update their default delivery information.

+* The add product page will be available to admin only, this will allow them to enter a products name, description, picture and price.

+* The edit product page will be similar to the add procut page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.

 ### Structure

 All pages of the website will have a consistent navigation bar.
 The home, login and register links will be available to users who aren't yet registered and/or logged into the site.
-All users regardless or registration or login status will be able to view all products, add products to their shopping basket and purchase them.
-Logged in users and admin(superusers) will be able to view their profile and see past orders.
+All users regardless or registration or login status will be able to view all products, view product detail pages, add products to their shopping basket, view the basket  and make a purchase.
+Logged in users and admin (superusers) will be able to view their profile and also logout.
+Admin (superusers) will be able to edit and delete products.
+Below the navbar there will also be a header with links to view all products (by price, rating or category) or one of the 4 main categories of products (chocolate, hot chocolate, tea and coffee), under these 4 main categories there will be subgategories as follows: Chocolate (white, milk, dark and all), hot chocolate (classic, nuts, other, all), tea (black, white, other, all) and coffee (dark roast, light roast, medium roast, all).
+This header will also be displayed on all pages of the site.

 The website will use Materializecss grids to make the layout responsive to different devices and screen sizes.

+* The home page will contain a selection of the products available on the site to entice users to view the products in more detail and hopefully make a purchase.
+This will also contain a link to enter the store and view the specific products.

+* The register page will allow users to create their own account for the site by entering a username, email address and password.
+This will also contain a link for registered users to login.

+* The login page will allow registered users to login with thier username or email and password.
+This will also contain a link for unregistered users to register an account and a link for users who are registered to reset thier password if they forgot it.

+* The logout page will be a check to confirm a user definately wants to logout.

+* The products page will contain the number of products available given a certain selection or search made by the user and below it the products with some main details like price and rating.
+There will also be quick links for the users to add 1 of any item to their shopping basket, this can be amended on the basket page.

+* The product detail page will show the description of the product with the other variables like price rating.
+From here users can select a one-off purchase and the quantity or they can subscribe to get their favourite product sent regularly to them.

+* The shopping bag pag will show what a user currently has in their basket.
+If the user does not have any items they will be prompted to return to the products page to add some items to the bag.
+If the user does have items this will be displayed on the page and they will have the ability to update the quantity of any items or remove them from the bag if they changed their mind.
+If the user has some items a link to checkout will also be displayed and take the user to the checkout page.

+* The checkout page will allow users to enter their shipping and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.
+If a user is logged in there will also be a default checked box if a user wants/needs to update any information on this page and save it to their profile, if a user if not registered or logged in there will be a prompt to login or register an account.

+* The profile page will show a users past orders and it will also allow then to update their default delivery information.

+* The add product page will be available to admin only, this will allow them to enter a products name, description, picture and price.

+* The edit product page will be similar to the add procut page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.

 ### Skeleton

 I used pen and paper to make the wireframes for this project.
-The website was designed to have 7 pages - Home, Login, Register, Products, Bag, Checkout and Profile.
-The webiste also includes a logout link which logs out signed in users and takes them to the home page.
+The website was designed to have 11 pages - Home, Login, Register, Logout, Products, Product detail, Bag, Checkout, Profile, Add product (admin only) and Edit product (admin only).

 #### Wireframes